MarcosCobena/marcoscobena.github.io/items/home.md

-This’ a Vocational Computer Engineer, nowadays making mobile apps -iOS mostly- at [DevsDNA](http://devsdna.com); minimalist, looking for happiness and self-realisation.
+This’ a Vocational Computer Engineer, nowadays making mobile apps -iOS & Android- at [DevsDNA](http://devsdna.com); minimalist, looking for happiness and self-realisation.

-You can find what I’m involved in [now](http://marcoscobena.com/#/now).
+You can find what I’m involved in [now](#/now).

 There’s a feed for anything I write here ([RSS](feed.xml)), or just those related with Xamarin ([RSS](feed-xamarin.xml)).